ibm-cloud-docs/cloud-infrastructure/about-migration.md

 ### Classic to classic
 {: #classic-to-classic}

 * Virtual server instances - Your current classic data center is closing or you want to migrate to a different classic data center due to business requirements.
-For more information, see [Migrating a VSI between classic data centers](/docs/cloud-infrastructure?topic=virtual-servers-migrating-vsi-new-datacenter).
+For more information, see [Migrating a virtual server between classic data centers](/docs/cloud-infrastructure?topic=virtual-servers-migrating-vsi-new-datacenter).
 * Bare metal servers - By using a custom image template, you can capture a bare metal image to replicate its configuration to order more bare metal servers with the same configurations.
 For more information, see [About bare metal customer image templates](/docs/cloud-infrastructure?topic=bare-metal-getting-started-bm-custom-image-templates).

 ### Classic to VPC